miguelmartens/cnpa-study-guide/README.md

 However, an IDP must incorporate AI carefully – it should not overwhelm or mislead developers.
 The goal remains improving DX, so AI features are usually assistive and optional.

-The CPNA including this likely expects an awareness of these modern trends rather than deep implementation details.
+The CNPA including this likely expects an awareness of these modern trends rather than deep implementation details.
 It underscores that platform engineering is evolving with technology.

 ## Measuring Developer Experience and Platform Success (HEART framework)